Medically reviewed by Drugs.com. Last updated on Feb 1, 2022.

 Esophagitis has several common causes:

-Medications — Some common medications also can cause a chemical burn in the esophagus.
+- Medications ("Pill esophagitis") — Some common medications also can cause a chemical burn in the esophagus.
 Pills that are most likely to cause esophagitis include:

 Only a few types of infection are common in the esophagus, such as: